vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The teacher consigns the pupil to several other deities.
 The teacher asks him to step on a stone (aśman) and to put fuel on the fire (BhGS 1.8).

-Then the pupil makes a pradakṣiṇa around the fire, takes his seat at the right side (dakṣiṇatas), scil. of the teacher, while he turns to the north, touches (the feet of the teacher), and asks: ‘O lord, recite the Sāvitrī’.
+Then the pupil makes a pradakṣiṇa around the fire, takes his seat at the right side (dakṣiṇatas), sciḷof the teacher, while he turns to the north, touches (the feet of the teacher), and asks: ‘O lord, recite the Sāvitrī’.
 18 The place where the teacher is seated is not again specified, but presumably he is still seated west of the fire facing east, that is the place where he performed the homa sacrifice, took the interview accompanied by the añjalis, and consigned the pupil to Prajāpati etc. This is corroborated by the Hiraṇyakeśigr̥hyasūtra.19

 The sitting position of the preceptor and his audience